Top Airbnb Competitors and What Sets Them Apart

 Airbnb vs. Booking.com: How do they compare?

 Airbnb and Booking.com have both made a name for themselves in the travel industry; however, their main focuses differ a bit.
 Airbnb has always been about homeowners being able to list their spare rooms or properties for profit, while Booking.com is still primarily for reserving hotel rooms.

 In terms of markets, Airbnb has an edge over Booking.com in the United States, but Booking.com has its stronghold in Europe.
 It’s estimated that Booking.com has 67% of the market share in Europe.

-Also, Booking.com provides services that range in all categories of travel and vacation, while Airbnb only has vacation rentals for accommodation.
+Also, Booking.com provides services that range in all categories of travel and vacation, such as hotels, flights and car rentals, while Airbnb mostly focuses on vacation rentals.
 Booking.com is trying to compete in the vacation rental business now with their Homestays option, but only time will tell if they are able to catch up to Airbnb in this category.